-A living trust avoids the need for appointment of a guardian or a conservator in case of incapacity.
+A living trust avoids the need for the appointment of a guardian or a conservator in case of incapacity.
 Essentially, if the trust creator cannot physically or mentally handle his/her own affairs, then the successor trustee takes over – without the need for probate.

 The cons of using a revocable living trust

-Trusts do require upfront time and costs.
+Trusts do require an upfront time and costs.
 The creator of the trust should review the reasons for the trust and the wording of the trust with their Florida trust lawyer.
 The trust document needs to be in writing and comply with relevant laws.

-A trustee and successor trustee need to be chosen and appointed.
+A trustee and successor trustee needs to be chosen and appointed.
 The creator of the trustee or the creator’s lawyer should review with the chosen trustees their approval to act as trustee.
 Trustees are normally chosen based on their ability to handle financial assets, invest them, and account for them.

 When trusts are created to help others, such as someone with a disability, the trustee should be someone who understands the trust beneficiary’s needs.